lucylow/Starfish/README.md

 **3. Goverment**
   * Large databases to collect information
-  * Ex. including climate monitoring, securities law compliance, geological surveys, patent applications and grants, surveillance, national security, border control, law enforcement, public health, voter registration, or vehicle registration
+  * Ex.
+Datasets on climate monitoring, securities law compliance, geological surveys, patent applications and grants, surveillance, national security, border control, law enforcement, public health, voter registration, or vehicle registration

 ----
 ### Business Revenue Model

 **Starfish will be financially sustainable through it's revenue from the Subscription (Monthly fee) model**.
-A Subscription holds the reference to instances of user-defined Contracts.
-Contracts are the custom and user defined artifact that describe a data subscription service.
-These are custom contracts that the buyer interacts with.
-The existence of these contracts live within subscriptions.

-**The data consumers are the users in the Data Marketplace that pay for data.**

-Every payment is first made to the Marketplace contract and is held until the Subscription is expired or the Data provider is punished (should their data stop being available).
-In case the data provider was punished then and only then, the subscriber will able to ask for a refund.
-The refund is prorated on the fraction of the monthly subscription when the data was available, and will be deposited back to the subscriber’s address.
+Every payment is first made to the Marketplace contract and is held until the Subscription is expired or the Data provider is punished (should their data stop being available)

+* A Subscription holds the reference to instances of user-defined Contracts.
+* Contracts are the custom and user defined artifact that describe a data subscription service.
+* These are custom contracts that the data provider and consumer interacts with.
+* The existence of these contracts live within subscriptions.

-Data consumer needs to subscribe to the desired dataset to access an existing dataset:
+**The data consumers are the users in the Data Marketplace that pay for data.**  Data consumer needs to subscribe to the desired dataset to access an existing dataset:
   1. The subscriber approves the Starfish Data Marketplace contract as a spender in the ERC20 contract on their behalf for the specified amount (the monthly subscription for that dataset).
   2. Once the Marketplace contract has been approved, a consumer can send a subscription transaction that includes the desired dataset name.
 The price is specified in the dataset stored in the marketplace contract, and the amount is transferred on behalf of the user.

 ---